asadali012/Paginate-the-app/README.md

 # Paginate the app
- Only Pafination component to alter and use dynamically
+ Only Pagination component to alter and use dynamically

+npm i bootstrap --> install bootstrap npm package

+--> In - index.js --> import 'bootstrap/dist/css/bootstrap.css';

+//npm i lodash